Scoil Íde COVID-19 Response Plan

 They will be asked to read this full document in advance of coming to the school.
 If they cannot be booked until close to the school start time, they will be asked to assign the class some work in order to read this document in full.

 Most days that may not have been covered by substitution in the past will be covered for the 2020/21 school year.
 The first EPV day that a teacher uses may be covered by a substitute if one can be booked.
 The other days may only be taken if they are not disruptive to the running of the school.
 Any unused EPV days may be carried over to the 2021/22 school year.

 Circular 0049/20 and Information note 08/20 deal with issues surrounding these topics

 Staff and pupils should avoid sharing personal property.

-Pupils only should enter the school through their designated gate (information below) and follow the footsteps painted on the ground to their class.
+Pupils only should enter the school through their designated gate and follow the footsteps painted on the ground to their class.
 The route given is the most direct.
 Staff members will be present at gates and around the school to supervise and ensure that pupils get to their rooms safely.
 Children should sanitise their hands at the gate and make their way to their class and take their seat.
 There will be hand sanitiser available in every classroom.